Contact

 • Never wash rice.

-• To know if your paella is well cooked, bite into a grain of rice: it should burst and give way under the tooth, without the presence of a firm "core" in the center of the grain.
+• To find out if your paella is well cooked, bite into a grain of rice: it should burst and give way under the tooth, with no firm "core" in the center.
 If the grain is still hard, leave the paella on a low heat for a few moments.
 The "al dente" rule doesn't apply in Spain.

 • Once you've washed and dried your paella (the container), oil it until you're ready to use it again.